Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Dropzone changing based on physical position on the canvas – in the x and y coordinates.
 They will have threshold that they ‘snap to’ – this will be determined in collaboration with design and development.

-Trigger: logic of what is allowed is violated, or ‘will be’ if the items are dropped – we always suggest that you warn people rather than throw errors after the fact whenever possible (see our errors article for more info here!)
+Warnings may also be triggered as the object enters the range of the drop-zone.
+We always suggest that you warn people rather than throw errors after the fact whenever possible (see our errors article for more info here!)

 warning on drag target, items not allowed.